You can't eat too many vegetables, and people don't get fat or lessen their heart health from eating too many vegetables.

 - Pre-heat the oven (or toaster oven if you're living small!) to 400 degrees.

-- Slice 2 zucchinis into 1/2" thick rounds.
-(For me, this the key.
-Zukes sliced too thin and cooked get majorly wimpy and limpy and don't hold the flava as well.
-Sliced thicker, and this squash has a crunchy outside and a hot and juicy inside that makes their natural flavor and your spices explode.)
+and don't hold the flava as well.
+Sliced thicker, and this squash has a crunchy outside and a hot and juicy inside that makes

 -Add on pepper, a pinch of salt, oregano, and maybe something a little spicy if you like- maybe some cayenne or chipotle pepper.